Blockstream/satellite/doc/hardware.md

 The RTL-SDR is the supported interface and the most popular among Blockstream Satellite users.
 Nevertheless, other SDR boards/interfaces can be used with minor tweaks, such as USRPs.
-The requirement for the SDR interface is that it is able to receive L-band frequencies within roughly the 1 GHz to 2 GHz range (refer to the [frequency guide](frequency.md#l_band)), and that it supports sampling rates of 2 Msps (mega samples per second) or higher.
+The requirement for the SDR interface is that it is able to receive L-band frequencies within the 1 GHz to 2 GHz range, and that it supports sampling rates of 2 Msps (mega samples per second) or higher.

 The next component is the **LNB Power Supply** (or Power Inserter).
 It supplies a DC voltage to the LNB via the coaxial cable, typically of 13 VDC or 18 VDC.
 On